actions-marketplace-validations/makeworld-the-better-one_vale-action/README.md

 # GitHub Actions + Vale

-> :octocat: The official GitHub Action for Vale -- install, manage, and run Vale with ease.
+**An unofficial fork of the Github Action for Vale, to update to Vale v2.3.x.**

 <p align="center">
   <img width="50%" alt="A demo screenshot." src="https://user-images.githubusercontent.com/8785025/85236358-272d3680-b3d2-11ea-8793-0f45cb70189a.png">